-First up is motivation.
-Motivation is defined as the desire to be an excellent employee by achieving high standards on the job.
+First up is motivation, which is the desire to set and achieve high standards on the job and the desire to be an excellent employee.
 Patrick Lencioni calls this “hunger” in his book The Ideal Team Player.
-Highly-motivated people never have to be pushed by a manager because they are self-directed and diligent.
+People who are highly-motivated never have to be pushed by a manager because they are self-directed and diligent.
 They are already thinking about the next step and the next opportunity, and not only thinking about it but actually working towards it.
-Often when we look at which participants are ready for employment, we ask the question, “Are they hungry?” or “Are they motivated?”
+Often when we look at which participants are ready for employment, we ask the question, “Are they hungry?”

-Since most of us are applying to jobs from home, the obvious question is, “How do I show motivation while working remotely?”
+Since most of us are applying to jobs from home, the big question is, “How do I show motivation?”
 Here are some ideas:

-- Take initiative.
-Highly motivated people are constantly thinking of new ideas or looking for ways to contribute uniquely.
+Take initiative.
+People who are highly motivated are constantly thinking of new ideas or looking for ways to contribute in a unique way.
 Instead of waiting to be asked, try taking the lead.
-Maybe this means calling your Employment Consultant (or cold calling an employer) to inquire about future openings, or applying to a position you never considered before.
+Maybe this means cold calling or emailing an employer to inquire about future openings, or applying to a position you never considered before.
 Every time you step out of your comfort zone, you’ll learn new things about yourself that will contribute to your growth, which leads us to the last point.

-- Grow continuously.
-If you’re motivated, you won’t settle; you’ll want to keep getting better.
-We talk a lot about looking for learning opportunities on this blog.
-You can start small by reading a book or go bigger and take courses in a chosen field.
-If you’re a hands-on learner, you can volunteer for tasks that are unfamiliar to you or contact a person you admire and invite them for an informational interview – virtually, of course!
+Grow continuously.
+If you’re motivated, you’re not the type to settle.
+You want to keep getting better.
+It could be as simple as picking up a book on something you know very little about, or as big as taking courses to improve your skills in a chosen field.
+If you are more of a hands-on person, volunteer to do tasks that are unfamiliar to you or contact a person you look up to and invite them for an informational interview (virtually, of course!).

-It’s easy to say, “I’m highly motivated” in an interview, but how do we prove this to potential employers?
-When you only have so much time to convince them you’re the right candidate, you should make sure your actions point to the characteristics employers are looking for.
-The way you speak and whether or not you follow through on your word, all send a message.
+It’s easy to say, “I’m a motivated person,” but we rarely think about how to show this to potential employers.
+Since you only have a short amount of time to convince them you’re the one they’re looking for, you need to make sure your actions positively demonstrate the characteristics employers are looking for in a future employee.
+The way you speak and whether or not you follow through on your word, all send a message to the employer.
 Let that message add to your application rather than take away from it.